top of page

 About the event

 Explore the beauty and meaning of Asian artistic traditions through a hands-on jewelry-making workshop.
-Drawing inspiration from diverse cultures across Asia, this session introduces participants to key design elements such as symbolic motifs, color systems, and traditional materials often found in adornment practices—from jade and metalwork to textile-based embellishments.
+Drawing inspiration from diverse cultures across Asia, this session introduces participants to key design elements such as symbolic motifs, color systems, and traditional materials—from jade and metalwork to textile-based embellishments.

 Xiao Qin is a multidisciplinary artist and designer based between Chicago and Beijing.
 Her practice is rooted in material storytelling and cross-cultural dialogue, navigating the intersections of tradition and innovation shaped by her lived experiences in China and the United States.